Odin94/Heartsong-Heart-character-creator/README.md

 * heart-illustration-1-svgrepo-com favicon - [svgrepo.com](https://www.svgrepo.com/svg/482873/heart-illustration-1)

-*Heartsong* is an independent production by *Odin* and is not affiliated with Rowan, Rook and Decard.
+*Hiveborn* is an independent production by *Odin* and is not affiliated with Rowan, Rook and Decard.
 It is published under the RR&D Community License.

 Heart is copyright Rowan, Rook and Decard.
 You can find out more and support these games at [rowanrookanddecard.com](rowanrookanddecard.com)